gcrnet/gcrnet.github.io/_workshop/basiclinuxshell.md

 computer running macOS Catalina or later releases, the default Unix Shell is `Zsh`.
 Your default shell is available via the Terminal program within your Utilities folder.
 To open Terminal, try one or both of the following:
   * In Finder, select the Go menu, then select Utilities.
 Locate Terminal in the Utilities folder and open it.
   * Use the Mac `Spotlight` computer search function.
-Search for: `Terminal` and press 'Return'.
+Search for: `Terminal` and press `Return`.

 To check if your machine is set up to use something other than Bash, type `echo $SHELL` in your terminal window.

-If your machine is set up to use something other than Bash, you can run it by opening a terminal and typing `bash`.
+If your machine uses something other than Bash, you can run it by opening a terminal and typing `bash`.

   * [How to Use Terminal on a Mac](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/)